 - Create buyer personas

 Had a Poor Design

-That’s why it’s important to make sure your website is well-designed and easy to use.
+Finally, you should make sure your website is well-designed and easy to navigate.

-A few things you can do to improve your website’s design include using:
+A few things you can do to improve your design include using:

 - A responsive design